soybeanjs/soybean-admin-docs/src/guide/icon/usage.md

     ```

     ::: tip Tip
-    'icon-' is a preset prefix, set the variable VITE_ICON_PREFFIX in .env
+    'icon-' is a preset prefix, set the variable VITE_ICON_PREFIX in .env
     :::

   - Set the style: Apply the style attribute or class attribute directly like the html tag; set the corresponding color and size by setting the color and font-size attributes